Diffusion Language Models

 Auto-regressive (AR) architectures are constrained by a causal bottleneck.
 Diffusion Language Models (DLMs) conceptualize text generation as a bidirectional denoising process.
-We identify ten fundamental challenges—from architectural inertia to latent thinking—preventing DLMs from reaching their "GPT-4 moment."
+We explore the frontiers of non-causal generation, addressing challenges from architectural inertia to latent thinking to reach the next milestone in LLM evolution.

 Bottlenecks & Scalability